Fewsats/proxy402/README.md

 The client will:
 1. Attempt to make the request (GET or POST).
-2. Receive a `402 Payment Required` response with an L402 token.
+2. Receive a `402 Payment Required` response with an x402 token.
 3. Use the `x402-axios` interceptor and your `PRIVATE_KEY` to pay the invoice embedded in the token (using Base Sepolia).
 4. Retry the original request with the paid preimage included in the `Authorization` header.
 5. Log the final response from the target API.

 ---

-*Further sections like API Documentation, Contributing, License can be added here.*